burncitiesburn/oc-msft/README.md

 Bugs
 ----

-Due to time constraints and limited ability for testing this script currently supports exactly one use case.
-Specifically, 2 factor authentication is performed using a time-based one-time password.
+Due to time constraints and limited testing ability, only a small portion of the possible modes of operation are supported.

 Additions and modifications to expand the support are welcome.